Rebecca Quoss-Moore, Ph.D.

 Research, Published Work, and Scholarly Activities

 “The Political Aesthetics of Anne Boleyn’s Queenship in Henry VIII, or All is True.”
-Shakespeare’s Queens (Palgrave Macmillan, 2018), eds.
+The Palgrave Handbook of Shakespeare’s Queens, eds.
 Valerie Schutte & Kavita Mudan Finn.
 Palgrave Macmillan, 2018, 271-293.

 “Education and Agency in The Miseries of Mavillia.”
 Explorations in Renaissance Culture 42.2 (Fall 2016): 190-211.